onshape-public/go-client/onshape/docs/ThumbnailApi.md

 > map[string]interface{} GetDocumentThumbnailWithSize(ctx, did, wid, sz).T(t).SkipDefaultImage(skipDefaultImage).Execute()

-Get the thumbnail image with the given size for the specified document and workspace.
+Get the thumbnail image with the given size for a document.